 You might be able to get a wheelchair from the NHS or health and social care service.
 An occupational therapist can refer you to the relevant service in your area for an assessment.

 Help with funding for adaptations

-Occupational therapists can advise on and help arrange funding for minor home adaptations, such as fitting grab rails and hand rails by steps and stairs.
+Occupational therapists can advise and help arrange funding for minor home adaptations if you need them, such as fitting grab rails or hand rails by steps and stairs.

 If you need advice about more expensive home adaptations, such as stairlifts, or accessible bathing facilities, you should speak to an occupational therapist based in a social services department, or the health and social care services of a local authority.
 They may advise you on any funding available.
 However, major home adaptations, such as installing a level-floor shower (wet room) are often subject to means testing.

 Download this information